Fractional-order Spiking Neural Network: f -SNN toolboox ``spikeDE'' Presentation

+\textbf{2.
+Warpping Your Network.} Once a suitable network backbone is defined, it can be wrapped into a trainable SNN object using our \texttt{SNNWrapper}: {

+} The resulting \texttt{model} is a fully trainable SNN that can be trained using standard PyTorch workflows, including automatic differentiation and backpropagation.

-The resulting spiking neural network (SNN) model can be directly used for training.
-The model accepts an input $\bm{X} \in \mathbb{R}^{T \times N \times *}$, where $T$ represents the length of the spike time steps and $N$ denotes the batch size.
-The output of the model, denoted as $\bm{O}$, is a tuple that includes the membrane potential of each layer at each time step and the accumulated spikes of the last layer.
+The input to this object is a tensor $\boldsymbol{X} \in \mathbb{R}^{T \times N \times *}$, where $T$ denotes the number of time steps and $N$ is the batch size.
+The output $O$ is a tuple containing the membrane potentials of each layer at every time step, as well as the accumulated spikes from the final layer.